 - Safe routes to foraging or hunting grounds that do not go through or near the vicinity of camping spots

 - Safe routes to (re)supply areas or friendly parties (friends, distant relatives, first aid, etc.)

 Know your limits

-This is another aspect that is often overlooked by many preppers and there are many aspects to it, regardless if you are bugging in or bugging out.
-We are a “can do” nation and we are proud of it, we are being thought from a young age that everything is achievable if we work hard for it.
-However, in an emergency situation we should know our limits and avoid putting them to the test, unless our lives depend on it.
+This is another aspect that is often overlooked by many preppers.
+There are many particularities to it, regardless if you are bugging in or bugging out.
+We are a “can do” nation and we are proud of it.
+From a young age, we are being thought that everything is achievable if we work hard for it.
+However, in an emergency situation we should know our limits and avoid putting them to the test.
+You should go the extra mile only if you life depend on it.
 There is no point in putting yourself at risk for little to no gain and you need to be cautious about your actions.

 Suggested reading: Home defense at it’s finest

-Bugging in or bugging out is more complicated than you think and the area you live in, the options you have and the type of person you are, all play an important role in the success of the scenario you have chosen.
-Everything matters when bugging in or bugging out and you should pay attention to details, even though they may not seem important at a first glance.
-I can tell you from experience that there isn’t a recipe for a successful bugging in or bugging out scenario and you need to make your own plan, test it and learn from it, before the real drill is triggered.
+Bugging in or bugging out is more complicated than you think.
+The area you live in, the options you have and the type of person you are, all play an important role in the success of the scenario you have chosen.
+Everything matters when bugging in or bugging out and you should pay attention to details.
+Even to those that may not seem important at a first glance.
+I can tell you from experience that there isn’t a recipe for a successful bugging in or bugging out scenario.
+You need to make your own plan, test it and learn from it, before the real drill is triggered.